“Everyone is different. That’s the beauty of people.”

 Together we can make a difference.

-The I Am Able Foundation is building a community – and a movement – that brings invisible differences out of the shadows and into the light.
-Where stigma is replaced with knowledge, and the lonely chair in the school hallway is replaced with a community where neurodivergent people can find support and connection, as well as share their stories with each other and with the broader community.
-It’s also a community where people without invisible differences can become better allies, classmates, friends, colleagues, and bosses.
-This is a national community, built alongside committed and driven organizations that want to create an active, engaged network of resources for the neurodiverse community.
+The I Am Able Foundation is building a community — and a movement — that brings invisible differences out of the shadows and into the light.
+Where stigma is replaced with understanding, and the lonely chair in the hallway becomes a seat at the table.

 Through storytelling, outreach, and empowerment groups, the I Am Able Foundation is squashing the stigmas and fighting against the idea that there is a one-size-fits-all approach to how people can or should think, process, and prioritize.
 Sharing stories across numerous media channels – including social media posts, videos, and film – we are creating a community that advocates for change, that stands up for and with people that have been taught to feel shame or fear about their invisible differences.